 Whether you display old wedding photos and family portraits or use Champagne flutes that have been passed down throughout the generations, family heirlooms are a meaningful way to add a vintage feel to your wedding day.
 You can incorporate them throughout the wedding reception as table decor or keep them safe in one spot, such as near the guest book for guests to admire during cocktail hour.

 Steal the night away in style with more than just a sparkler exit.
-A vintage ride is not only a fun getaway car, but also perfect for photo-ops.
+A vintage car is not only a fun getaway, but also perfect for photo-ops.
 There’s something so romantic about sunset photos in a vintage convertible.
 String the trunk with a “Just Married” banner, and you’ll be riding away from your vintage wedding day in perfect step with the theme.

-Which vintage wedding theme speaks to you?
-If one of these styles makes you yearn to be wed in a bygone era, don’t be shy about embracing the vintage vibe.
-When executed well, all of these styles transcend time and place, ensuring your wedding day lives on to inspire brides of future generations.
+If one of these styles makes you yearn to be wed in a bygone era, don’t be shy about embracing the vintage vibe throughout wedding planning.
+When executed well, all of these styles transcend time and place, ensuring your wedding day lives on to inspire brides of future generation